-Analysing Downwelling Surface Shortwave Flux using Ground Measurements in Gobabeb, Nigeria in Foggy conditions
+Analysing Downwelling Surface Shortwave Flux using Ground Measurements in Gobabeb, Namibia in Foggy conditions

 For understanding the climate processes at the Earth-atmosphere interface, an accurate knowledge of the spatio-temporal distribution of downwelling solar radiation and of its diffuse component at the surface are essential.
 LSA SAF MSG Total and Diffuse Downward Surface Shortwave Flux (MDSSFTD, LSA-207) product is updated every 15 minutes and provides information of total (DSSF) and fraction of diffuse (FD) surface solar flux measurements on MSG disk area.

 Thin layers of clouds are still difficult to detect from satellites especially over areas with high albedo.
 In such cases ground measurements can be used to improve MDSSFTD product.
 In this presentation we will show how we can use DSSF and ground measurements to detect fog.

 If a station is located at some particular basins, night radiative fog can form due to radiative cooling.
 This fog forms when the temperature meets up with the dew point.
 Radiative fog layer, especially on a satellite sub pixel scale, can cause discrepancies between satellite derived downwards shortwave flux and in-situ measurements.
 An example of this event can be regularly observed at the Gobabeb station (Namibia).
 We compared satellite and ground measurements for the period of two years, 2017 - 2018.
 We noticed some discrepancies between satellite and ground measurements that we couldn’t easily explain at first.
 However, taking into account the position of the station (i.e. the nearby river basin), we suspected the reason for the discrepancies could be the radiative fog layer.
 To test this hypothesis temperature, humidity and direct sun radiation measurements were used to verify station atmospheric conditions.